alex-oleshkevich/imia/docs/login_logout.md

 ## Login guards

-Login guards can protect login page usign complex custom logic defined by the developer.
-For example, you may use them to prevent bruteforce attacks, prevents inactive users from log in, and can perform other security related actions.
+Login guards can protect login page using complex custom logic defined by the developer.
+For example, you may use them to prevent bruteforce attacks, prevent inactive users from log in, and so on.

 The login guard is an async callable that should raise any exception to abort login flow.